Terms of Service

 3.3.
 User may not engage in any activity that disrupts or interferes with the Services, Website or Platform.
 User will not try to hack applications used for the Services, Website or Platform or to gain access to data or Wallets of other users.

 3.4.
-User acknowledges that the purchase or exchange of Cryptocurrency or digital items, through the use of the Wallet or otherwise, consist of contract between two or more users of the Services, Website or Platform at terms and conditions that must be agreed upon between those parties.
+User acknowledges that the purchase or exchange of Crypto-assets or digital items, through the use of the Wallet or otherwise, consist of contract between two or more users of the Services, Website or Platform at terms and conditions that must be agreed upon between those parties.
 Provider will not be a party to such transactions and does not accept any responsibility in relation thereto.

 4. Intellectual property rights.